GCU-GenCyber/GenCyber-Camp-24/Open-Webui/UPDATE_GUIDE.md

 ## Updating Your Docker Installation

 Keeping your Open WebUI Docker installation up-to-date ensures you have the latest features and security updates.
-You can update your installation manually or use Watchtower for automatic updates.

 ### Manual Update